jamesovens/liquibase-wrapper/README.md

 ## Credit
 This package was originally forked from: https://github.com/liquibase/node-liquibase, which was in turn originally forked from: https://github.com/pablodenadai/node-liquibase
 I have republished it because:
-* I wanted to use this for a MySQL database, but for some strange reason there were no MySQL drivers included in the package despite MySQL being one of the most popular database engines
+* I wanted to use this for a MySQL database, but for some strange reason there were no MySQL drivers included in the original package despite MySQL being one of the most popular database engines
 * There was no way to raise an issue or get in contact on the https://github.com/liquibase/node-liquibase repo (issues are disabled there at the time of writing)
 * I was short on time and needed to use this for an urgent project
 * I made quite a few changes to the whole project and I'm not sure if the original package maintainers are even actively working on that package anymore